You want smart political talk without the meltdowns?

 Well, you know, I think that they misread what they did with Obamacare, where they were able to force it through.

-Obama was much, much more popular than Biden, and much better at dealing with members.
+Obama was much, much more popular than Biden and much better at dealing with members.

 And I think they misread that and thought that they could just will themselves to victory.

-Uh are really angry and are really not willing to back down.
+The whole party's now left wing, so you're now dealing with the left wing of the left wing, are really angry and are really not willing to back down.

-And I think what you have is a whole bunch of people now saying, look, I'd I'd rather sink the party than give up on my values and my beliefs.
+And I think what you have is a whole bunch of people now saying, look, I'd rather sink the party than give up on my values and my beliefs.

-That ain't my problem.
+And it ain't my problem.

-It's almost the entire party.
+Now, it's almost the entire party.

-I mean, I really have a hard time characterizing cinema and mansion as moderates because they're not.
+I mean, I really have a hard time characterizing Cinema and Mansion as moderates because they're not.

-Um I mean, they are progressives.
+I mean, they are progressives.

 What?